City-of-Helsinki/tunnistamo/tokens.rst

 After the RP has authorized itself to one or more API scopes via the OIDC authorization request, it may fetch the API tokens from the API tokens endpoint using the Access Token for authorization.
-This is done with a simple GET request with the Access Token given in the Authorization header (as a Bearer token) or in a query string (similarly to OIDC userinfo endpoint).
+This is done with a simple POST request with the Access Token given in the Authorization header (as a Bearer token).
 The API Token URL is

   https://tunnistamo.hel.fi/api-tokens/